Audio Processing Software

 - When renewing a license, IntelliMix Room will use the 90-day grace period of the expired license before activating the new, renewed license.
 After the grace period ends, the new license will automatically activate and the expiration message in the user interface will disappear.

-- In scenarios where many NICs or audio soundcards are connected to the IntelliMix Room host computer, IntelliMix Room may not be discoverable in Designer software.
-Remove or disable some of the NICs or audio soundcards to enable discovery in Designer software.
+- In scenarios where many NICs are connected to the IntelliMix Room host computer, IntelliMix Room may not be discoverable in Designer software.
+Remove or disable some of the NICs to enable discovery in Designer software.

 - Changing the System Name of the host computer after installation of IntelliMix Room also changes the Dante Device name in Dante Controller.
 The Shure device name stays the same.
-This does not affect device performance and can be ignored.
+Changing the Dante Device name can impact audio routes to Dante receive devices.